Separating Price and Cost Leads to Competitive Advantages

 A Useful Decision Table Template

-Click the following link to open a pdf copy of a useful decision table template.
-This table will help you organize your thoughts and rank alternatives for your consideration.
-You might use this to help decide which market to declare as your beachhead market, which product features to include at launch, which candidate to hire, and more.
+Use this table to help you organize your thoughts, rank alternatives, and make decisions.
+You might use this to help decide which market to declare as your beachhead market, which product features to include at launch, which candidate to hire, or where to go for vacation.

 This template is free to use, but please recognize CTV.